 Amanda Lee is a sophomore from Bedford, New Hampshire.
 She is pursuing a major in Business Administration and a minor in Psychology.
 She is interested in further exploring how an initial idea can dictate the success or failure of a business depending on various factors.
 Amanda joined the Rines Angel Fund to learn more about startups and which of those factors lead investors to see potential for a successful business.

-Michael McCarthy is from Bow, New Hampshire.
-He is a junior studying business administration with options in finance and international business.
-Last semester, he studied abroad in Budapest, Hungary.
-This past summer, he interned in four different departments at Concord Group Insurance.
-He really enjoyed this opportunity to learn about the management of a regional company seeking to expand.
-He loves tracking investment opportunities, and hopes to one day do so professionally—whether it be for a business or for individuals.
+Michael McCarthy (Director of Operations) is from Bow, New Hampshire.
+He is a senior studying business administration with options in finance and international business.
+Last summer, he interned at Fidelity Capital Markets on the securities lending desk.
+During his junior year, he spent a semester studying abroad in Budapest, Hungary.
+He loves tracking many different types of investment opportunities, and hopes to one day do so professionally—whether it be for a business or for individuals.
 Mike joined the Rines Angel Fund to develop the skill of determining smart investments, and it has been a great opportunity to learn outside of a traditional classroom setting.

-Nicholas Stuart is a sophomore from Bow, NH.
-He plans to pursue a dual focus in Finance and Entrepreneurial Studies with an Information Technology minor.
-He has a deep interest in new technologies and their future applications.
-Nick is a second year brother in Alpha Kappa Psi, UNH's co-ed professional business fraternity.
-He enjoys listening to various speakers and seminars on campus to learn and practice new subjects.
-Nick has previously interned at an Internet-of-Things security startup.
-He now works as an intern for the Millworks Fund Series II, a Manchester NH investment fund committed to strengthening New Hampshire's startup community.
-He is also a University Innovation Fellow and plans to use creative thinking to promote positive change on campus with his peers.
-Nick joined the Rines Angel Fund to learn more about what it takes to turn a creative idea into a profitable and socially conscious business.
+Nicholas Stuart (Director of External Relations) is a junior from Bow, NH who is pursuing a major in Finance within the Peter T. Paul College of Business.
+There, he is a brother of Alpha Kappa Psi and an ambassador to Dean Merrill-Sands.
+He has a deep interest in new technologies and exploring their future applications, which lead him to founding UNH’s first Cryptocurrency Club.
+Nick has previously worked at an Internet of Things Security Startup and under the UNH Foundation’s Committee on Investor Responsibility .
+He now works as an intern for the Millworks Fund Series II, a Manchester, NH investment fund committed to strengthening New Hampshire's startup community.
+Nick joined the Rines Angel Fund to learn more about what it takes to scale creative idea into a profitable and socially conscious business.

-Rebecca Bailey is a junior from Brunswick, Maine.
+Rebecca Bailey is a senior from Brunswick, Maine.
 She is majoring in Business Administration with options in Marketing and Entrepreneurial Studies.
-This past summer, she worked for ALKU as a marketing intern and learned to effectively analyze market research to better the company.
+Rebecca is also the secretary of Alpha Kappa Psi, UNH's co-ed business fraternity and is an Ambassador for Dean Deborah Merrill-Sands.
+This past summer, she interned as a Client Strategist for The VIA Agency, an advertising agency in Portland, ME.
 She hopes to continue analyzing markets through the Rines Fund and aspires to pursue her own business venture focused on sustainability.

 Samantha Carlen is a sophomore from Amherst, New Hampshire pursuing a Bachelor’s degree in Business Administration.
 She is currently exploring different career options in multiple disciplines, but is leaning toward a career in marketing where she can utilize her creativity and outgoing personality to grow a brand.
 Samantha grew up watching Shark Tank and being fascinated by the process by which new ideas and innovations are brought to fruition.
 This led to her interest in joining the Rines Angel Fund, where she is thrilled to be working alongside so many motivated and like-minded individuals to make an impact on the start-up culture of New Hampshire and the Northeast.